 - People told us and we saw there were enough suitably skilled staff to support people in line with their agreed needs.
-Feedback from people who used the service included, "The staff come when we need them" and, "A staff member sleeps here every night". - Staff had been safely recruited.
+Feedback from people who used the service included, "The staff are always around" and, "The staff are always here, even at night". - Staff had been safely recruited.
 The provider had carried out pre-employment checks, including DBS checks, to ensure staff were safe to work with people.
 Disclosure and Barring Service (DBS) checks provide information including details about convictions and cautions held on the Police National Computer.
 The information helps employers make safer recruitment decisions. - The registered manager used a staffing tool to identify safe staffing levels and adjusted staffing levels when required to ensure people's individual needs were met.